coffee beans

 french press ratio icon

-Calculate Coffee to Water Ratio: French Press
+Calculate Coffee to Water Ratio for French Press

 To work out what the different strengths mean for you, just use our handy French press coffee ratio calculator: